 A copy of this document should be provided to each party and all persons who are named within the agreement and they should be given the opportunity and adequate time to read its contents.
 Where either party has any issues with the document these should be raised with the other party before signing the document.
 Once each party has read its contents they should sign two copies of the agreement with one kept for their records and other provided to the other party.

 It is recommended that the Tenant is provided with a copy of a plan of the premises being leased alongside this document.
 This plan should clearly display/highlight the boundaries of the premises.
 The Tenant should have paid their first instalment of rent on or before the start date of the agreement and before they have taken possession of the premises.
 The Landlord should also have made sure the premises is safe and fit for the purpose it is being let before the Tenant takes occupation of the premises.

 The Tenant should also be made aware of any rights of access they have or any other burdens which relate to the property.
-The document should adequate and clearly set out what commercial activity the premises can be used for and the Tenant must be made aware that the premises cannot be used for any other purpose.
-The Landlord should also ensure that the document accurately reflects the amount of rent that shall have to paid by the Tenant, how this rent should be paid and at what intervals.
+The document should adequately and clearly set out what commercial activity the premises can be used for and the Tenant must be made aware that the premises cannot be used for any other purpose.
+The Landlord should also ensure that the document accurately reflects the amount of rent that shall have to be paid by the Tenant, how this rent should be paid, and at what intervals.